-There are so many different types of women’s wetsuits the market, it’s practically impossible to know which one to buy.
+There are so many different types of women’s wetsuits on the market, it’s practically impossible to know which one to buy.
 I’ve tried all sorts of wetsuits from all sorts of brands.
-Call me a wetsuit snob, but when it comes to a good wetsuit know my stuff.
-Whether this is your first time buying a wetsuit, you’re searching for a cold water upgrade, or you want to find the cutest spring suit, this guide will help your find the perfect wetsuit.
+Call me a wetsuit snob, but when it comes to a good wetsuit, I know my stuff.
+Whether this is your first time buying a wetsuit, you’re searching for a cold water upgrade, or you want to find the cutest spring suit, this guide will help you find the best womens surf wetsuit!

 Things to consider when purchasing a wetsuit

 - Have you tried on this brand of wetsuit before?
 All wetsuit brands fit differently even though their sizing all runs the same.
 I highly recommend trying on the wetsuit you’re interested in at your local surf shop before purchasing.
 Even though you need to try on a wetsuit in person, order online because you will get much better deals.
 On this blog, we share the best deals on each wetsuit.
 After you’ve tried on the wetsuit, head back over to this blog so you can find the best price.

 - How warm is the air?
 If the water is 62 but the air is in the 70s, there’s a good chance you could get by with a 3/2mm wetsuit.
 Consider the average air temperature when purchasing your wetsuit.

 - Is there windchill?
 Wind plays a big role in how cold the air seems.
 60 with a breeze is MUCH colder than 60 without.
 As a surfer, you probably want to avoid wind altogether but if you surf around sunset or other breezy times, consider getting a warmer wetsuit than the standard water temperature guide.

 - How tolerant to the cold are you?
 I can handle being a bit cold, but for my mom, the second she gets a little cold, it’s all over.
 Some people are just not as tolerant to the cold as others and this is something REALLY important to consider when picking a wetsuit.